 Garden City police investigate possible school threat

-GARDEN CITY, Kan.
-(KWCH) - Garden City police investigated a possible school threat at Horace Good Middle School on Thursday.
+Garden City, Kan.
+(KWCH) - The Garden City Police Department said it investigated a possible threat made against students at Kenneth Henderson Middle School.

-Officers were informed that a 13-year-old student made threats against the school, which were reported to Horace Good personnel by several students.

-Through the course of the investigation, it was learned there was no threat to the school or students.
-Disciplinary action has been taken by the school for the 13-year-old student.
-The investigation is ongoing.
+On November 16, 2021, around 3:40 p.m., officers were dispatched to 1706 E. Mary Street (YMCA Dome) regarding students talking about a possible school threat the following day.
+They learned that there was a physical altercation between two students earlier in the school day.
+Following the incident, rumors circulated that one of the students involved in the altercation was going to harm other students.
+After further investigation, it was revealed there was no threat to the school or students.

-The Garden City Police Department and Garden City Public Schools encourage parents to remind their child to immediately report any information about any school safety-related incidents to administrators/staff at school and/or the Garden City Police Department.
+The Garden City Police Department and Garden City Public Schools both encourage parents to remind their children to immediately report any information about any school safety-related incidents to administrators/staff and/or the Garden City Police Department.

 Copyright 2021 KWCH.
 All rights reserved.